Al Dente's Inferno (A Tuscan Cooking School Mystery #1) (Mass Market)

 About the Author

 Stephanie Cole is an active member of the mystery writing community.
-Writing as Shelley Costa, she was nominated for both an Edgar and Agatha Award, and she co-founded the Northeast Ohio chapter of Sisters in Crime.
+Writing as Shelley Costa, she was nominated for both an Edgar and an Agatha award, and she cofounded the Northeast Ohio chapter of Sisters in Crime.
 She teaches creative writing workshops and lectures on American literature in the greater Cleveland area.
 For fun she takes violin lessons, studies Art History—and eyes them both for murder plots.

 Praise for Al Dente's Inferno